MilakyS/MilakyS/README.md

 ## 🧑‍💻 About Me

 - Arch Linux user
-- Currently focused on C
+- Currently focused on learning C and developing ASH

 ---